Unearthing the History of Sand Tray Therapy in Australia

 Contemporary Practices and Innovations

 In recent years, sand tray therapy has become a well-established modality within Australian mental health services.
-It is widely used in various settings, including private practice, schools, and community health organizations.
-Contemporary practices often involve integrating sand tray therapy with other therapeutic approaches, such as cognitive-behavioral therapy (CBT) and trauma-informed care, to enhance its effectiveness.
+It is widely used in various settings, including private practice, schools, and community health organisations.
+Contemporary practices often involve integrating sand tray therapy with other therapeutic approaches, such as cognitive-behavioural therapy (CBT) and trauma-informed care, to enhance its effectiveness.

 The Future of Sand Tray Therapy in Australia